 To enforce the use of a Tokenization Payment Gateway and prevent new credit cards from being stored locally, you simply need to hide all non-tokenization Payment Gateways from the order form.

-To do this, navigate to Setup > Payments > Payment Gateways, select the Manage Existing Gateways tab, and ensure the Show on Order Form checkbox is deselected for all non-tokenization Merchant Gateway Modules.
+To do this, navigate to Configuration () > System Settings > Payment Gateways or, prior to WHMCS 8.0, Setup > Payments > Payment Gateways.
+Then, select the Manage Existing Gateways tab, and ensure the Show on Order Form checkbox is deselected for all non-tokenization Merchant Gateway Modules.